The Maroon & Gold boast a 26-14-3 all-time record against Notre Dame including a 4-1-0 mark over the last three years.

 Following his collegiate career, the 1981 draft pick of the New York Rangers, briefly played professional hockey for the Salt Lake City Golden Eagles of the IHL and the New Haven Night Hawks of the AHL.

 Guentzel was a standout athlete at Greenway-Coleraine High School and was First Team All-State selection in hockey during the 1980-81 season.
 He was the Minnesota Iron Range Conference's second-leading scorer in 1980-81 and scored 153 points and 42 goals in four years of high school hockey.

 Guentzel and his wife, Sally, have three sons: Ryan, Gabe and Jake.
-Ryan played collegiate hockey at Notre Dame, while Gabe played at Colorado College.
-Jake plays hockey as well and is a sophomore at Omaha.
+Ryan played collegiate hockey at Notre Dame while Gabe played at Colorado College.
+Jake plays hockey as well and is a junior at Omaha.

 Lindgren, Pitlick Selected in NHL Draft

 Gopher Hockey has now had 200 prospects selected in the NHL Entry Draft including two draftees this season.